zmweske/cs495-s22/README.md

 # Not DCH - a dynamic and containerized software security learning platform!

+Visit [jake-cloud.github.io/GitPagesTesting](https://jake-cloud.github.io/GitPagesTesting/) for more information about our project.

 ## Run from Docker!!

 After installing Docker, run the following commands to get set up.